drmacsika/cryptosika/README.md

 - Utilize the enterprise design feeling of Ant Design
 - Charts using chart.JS
 - Fetch Data from different API source
+- Get specific details and history on each coin
+- Search functionality for each coin.
+- Ability to filter news base on coin name.

 ## Installation and Usage